 Yes, food is fuel for our bodies, but it's also meant to be enjoyed and give us pleasure in life.
 We all need play in our lives, whether that means taking a vacation from work, going to the movies with friends, or enjoying an ice cream cone on a summer night.

 Consider this - instead of labeling food as “bad,” try using the word “play."
 Food has no moral value of good or bad.
 If we only worked or went to school without any break, surely we would be burnt out, right?
 Just as we need balance in other areas of our lives, we need balance and play when it comes to food.
 Eating only "healthy" food can elevate the risk of eating becoming disordered.
 Play food simply exists for our enjoyment.
 Even if it has fewer nutrients than other foods, it still provides us with energy and sense of satisfaction.

 Be an advocate for yourself and for your body.
 Trust your intuition.
 Make peace with food.

-Jenna Koellner, RD, LDN is the owner and Clinical Manager of Nutritiously Well Savannah and a Consultant Dietitian with Nutritious Lifestyles, Inc. After graduating with a BS in Dietetics and Nutrition and completing multiple clinical internships, she now helps clients achieve their goals and form a healthier relationship with food using an "All Foods Fit" philosophy.
+Jenna Koellner, RD, LDN is the Clinical Manager of Nutritiously Well Savannah and a Consultant Dietitian with Nutritious Lifestyles, Inc. After graduating with a BS in Dietetics and Nutrition and completing multiple clinical internships, she now helps clients achieve their goals and form a healthier relationship with food using an "All Foods Fit" philosophy.
 You can connect with Jenna on her website or on Instagram @jennasgoodeats!